Online Noncredit Course

 by the NASW, NH Chapter, Authorization #2693

-Note about the course format: This course is offered completely online using the University of New Hampshire's (UNH) Blackboard system.
+Note about the course format: This course is offered completely online using the University of New Hampshire's (UNH) Canvas system.
 It is "asynchronous" meaning that you log into the course and class discussions on your own time 24/7 (rather than scheduled/real time).
-After registering, just prior to the introductory week, you will be emailed special login instructions to access the Blackboard course.
-To enter the course, you will need internet access and the Blackboard login.
+After registering, just prior to the introductory week, you will be emailed special login instructions to access the Canvas course.
+To enter the course, you will need internet access and the Canvas login.

 Offered in Collaboration with Pet Partners: This noncredit course is offered in collaboration with Pet Partners, a nonprofit that fosters connections between humans and animals to improve people’s health and well-being by incorporating therapy animals into their lives.
 Please note: this is not the "Pet Partners Handler Course."